li-chiun-lin/GoogleKickStart/2020_G/merge_cards.md

 # Problem

-Panko is playing a game with N cards laid out in a row.
-The i-th card has the integer Ai written on it.
+Panko is playing a game with $N$ cards laid out in a row.
+The $i$-th card has the integer $A_i$ written on it.

-The game is played in N - 1 rounds.
+The game is played in $N - 1$ rounds.
 During each round Panko will pick an adjacent pair of cards and merge them.
-Suppose that the cards have the integers X and Y written on them.
-To merge two cards, Panko creates a new card with X + Y written on it.
+Suppose that the cards have the integers $X$ and $Y$ written on them.
+To merge two cards, Panko creates a new card with $X + Y$ written on it.
 He then removes the two original cards from the row and places the new card in their old position.
-Finally Panko receives X + Y points for the merge.
+Finally Panko receives $X + Y$ points for the merge.
 During each round Panko will pick a pair of adjacent cards uniformly at random amongst the set of all available adjacent pairs.

-After all N - 1 rounds, Panko's total score is the sum of points he received for each merge.
+After all $N - 1$ rounds, Panko's total score is the sum of points he received for each merge.
 What is the expected value of Panko's total score at the end of the game?

+## Input

+The first line of the input gives the number of test cases, $T$. $T$ test cases follow.
+Each test case begins with a line containing the integer $N$.
+A second line follows containing $N$ integers, describing the initial row of cards.
+The $i$-th integer is $A_i$.